tamulibarts/cla-user-governance/readme.md

 * Settings page for configuring user page access
 * "CLA_USER_GOV_MASTER_USER" global constant to define a master user name in wp-config.php

+### Sandbox Site

+The sandbox site is where users can get hands-on experience with WordPress core features and any plugins or theme features enabled on the site.

+Before upgrading this installation, you must reset the Sandbox site to its default state.

 ## Development Installation

 1. Copy this repo to the desired location.